patrick-5546/ML-Image-Processor/README.md

 ## Current State of Application

 - Can upload and view images
-- Uploaded images stored in `/uploads/`
+- Uploaded images stored in the directory `uploads/`
 ![Application Screenshot](/Images/Application%20Screenshot.png)

 ## Dependencies